mytchallb/mytchallb/README.md

 ## @mytchallb

 Hi I'm Mytch, a full-stack developer based in Christchurch, New Zealand.
-I love game dev, building web and mobile apps including for the blockchain, and keeping up to date on the latest tech.
+I'm passionate about game dev, building web and mobile apps, and keeping up to date with the latest tech.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/mytchall-bransgrove-8352a3118/)!

 🔐 Currently working in a [Blockchain team](https://oddworx.com/)
 🏙 See my [contribution city](https://honzaap.github.io/GithubCity/?name=mytchallb&year=2022)